jamesp-epcc/tier2-safe-docs/safe-guide-users.rst

 How to add an SSH key to your SAFE account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some of the Tier-2 facilities may require you to register an SSH key in the SAFE
+Some facilities may require you to register an SSH key in the SAFE
 before you can request an account on the system.
 To do this you will
 require a SSH key pair.
 You upload the *public part* of the key pair
 to your SAFE account as follows:

-`Login to SAFE <https://www.archer.ac.uk/tier2/>`__.
+`Login to SAFE <https://www.archer.ac.uk/cirrus/>`__.
 Then:

 #.
 Go to the Menu *Your details* and select *Update personal details*
 #.
 Either copy and paste the public part of your SSH key into the